 Occupational therapy is a dynamic and changing profession.
-Contemporary competencies change across time and across international boundaries, with professional boundaries being impacted by the evolution of the profession in response to local needs, challenges and opportunities.
-In this subject, you will develop an understanding of contemporary and international practice issues and take part in intensive workshops to prepare you for international and emerging areas of practice.
-As part of this subject, students will undertake an eight-day placement in either an international or domestic context.
+Contemporary competencies change across time and across international boundaries, with professional boundaries being impacted by the local evolution of the profession in response to local needs, challenges, and opportunities.
+In this subject, you will develop an understanding of contemporary and international practice issues and take part in workshops to prepare you for international and emerging areas of practice.
+You will take part in a project-based practice education experience in an immersive role-emerging area of occupational therapy practice.

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.

 |Withdraw – Academic?||30/10/2021|